 During his life in exile, he was able to create magnificent works of art such as various paintings of a trout, which he claimed to symbolize his own life.
 In addition to painting, he became fascinated with sculpting.
 In fact, one of his finest sculptures was called The Fisherman of Chavots, which he completed in the 1860s.
 He donated this sculpture to Ornans, yet it was later removed after the arrest of the artist.

 In 1877, Courbet died in La Tour-de-Peilz, in Switzerland while on exile.
 He suffered from a liver disease, which was caused by the artist's heavy drinking.

 The Artist's Legacy

 During his lifetime, Courbet has influenced a number of artists in the younger generation.
 In fact, Claude Monet featured a portrait of the artist in a painting entitled Le Déjeuner sur l'herbe.
 Courbet implemented an independent style of realism, which inspired several artists such as the Liebl Circle of German artists.
-His unique style was also evident in the works of other artists such as Edward Hopper, Paul Cezanne, James McNeil Whistler and Henri Fantin-Latour.
+His unique style was also evident in the works of other artists such as Vincent van Gogh, Paul Cezanne, James McNeil Whistler and Henri Fantin-Latour.

 Indeed, Courbet has managed to remain as an inspiration to many despite his personal trials and challenges during his time.
 His ingenuity and craftsmanship made him one of the most revered artists in history, and his legacies continue to live on years after his death.